stevepacker/docker-containers/README.md

 - `docker run --volumes-from=app stevepacker/git checkout 1.1.0`
     will change into `/app`, fetch the latest from origin, checkout tag `1.1.0`, and pull the latest code
-- `docker run --rm -it --entrypoint sh stevepacker/git sh` since Entrypoint is defined in the Dockerfile, getting access to the shell requires overriding by command line.
+- `docker run --rm -it stevepacker/git -- sh`
+    getting access to the shell
+- `docker run --rm -it stevepacker/git -- whoami`
+    run any arbitrary linux command

 ## Non-privileged User: app